smakosh/old-smakosh.com/content/posts/2018/the-tech-tools-I-use/index.md

 ## Issue, expenses/income tracking and project management

-- [Trello](https://trello.com/?utm_source=smakosh.com) - for Personal expenses/income tracking
-- [Notion](https://notion.so/?utm_source=smakosh.com) - for tracking todos on different projects I'm working on
+- [Notion](https://notion.so/?utm_source=smakosh.com) - for tracking personal expenses/income, todos on different projects I'm working on, draft articles and more.
 - [Linear](https://linear.app/?utm_source=smakosh.com) - for tracking issues on Personal projects
-- [Clubhouse](https://clubhouse.io?utm_source=smakosh.com) - for project management with clients

 ## Bank

 - Attijariwafa Bank
 - Mercury Bank
+- N26
+- Wise

 ## Growth

-For growth, I focus more on building useful products that users really need in their lives then I simply share it on this blog, Product Hunt, Hacker news, Reddit and on social media.
+For growth, I focus more on building useful and fun products then I simply tweet about it, share it on this blog, Product Hunt, Hacker news, Reddit, LinkedIn and Instagram.

 ## Setup